 Your PCP, along with the other members of your care team, is responsible for coordinating all your medical care.
-Your care team may include your PCP, care partner, and others as appropriate.
-"Coordinating" your services includes requesting prior authorization from us when appropriate and checking or consulting with you and other plan providers about your care and how it is going.
+Continuity and coordination of care between your PCP, specialists, and CCA Medicare Preferred (PPO) helps you to get the right care in the right place at the right time.
+"Coordinating" your services includes obtaining prior authorization (if applicable) and checking or consulting with you and other plan providers about your care and how it is going.